rssoftwareab/arrigo-support/docs/securitystatement.md

 ## Application security

 Arrigo is specifically coded at the time of creation to be as secure as possible, to help ensure Arrigo is not vulnerable to attacks.
-All connections within Arrigo are designed to be secure through access control on the application Tree (i.e. folderID) not the actual writing or reading of a value.
+All connections within Arrigo are designed to be secure through access control on the application tree (i.e. folderID) not the actual writing or reading of a value.
 This enables Arrigo to be extremely efficient in controlling access regardless of devices used.
 A user may be assigned different access levels/attributes in different parts of the application tree and all subnodes inherit these attributes automatically.

 Since Arrigo's front-end only uses the API or its microservices, the access control is a secure and efficient security level that cannot be by-passed regardless of access method.
 Access is not possible without authentication and authorization.

 ![Access](./images/securitystatement_2.png)

 Arrigo's security model is built around JWT (JSON web tokens) and on the methodology of OAuth2.
-Through a combination of *accessToken* and *refreshToken* Arrigo enables long-term connections with retained security, otherwise one of the risks with web-solutions.
+Through a combination of *accessToken* and *refreshToken* Arrigo enables long-term connections with retained security.
+Otherwise one of the bigger risks with web-solutions.

 ## Data security